strimzi/proposals/052-record-reconciled-versions.md

 ### status.versions.lastSuccessfulReconciliationBy

 The `status.versions.lastSuccessfulReconciliationBy` field is patched at the end of a **successful** reconcile, and signals to a user that the operator at version `X` was able to reconcile to successful completion, meaning it reached the end of a reconcile without error.
-This would be the field a user would query against to check whether an upgrade was complete - or atleast a complete roll of the Kafka brokers on the latest operator version.
+This would be the field a user would query against to check whether an operator upgrade was complete - or at least a complete roll of the Kafka brokers on the latest operator version.
 Details on how to verify that an upgrade has completed when the `Kafka.spec.kafka.version` is updated is covered in the next section.

 Example field in status:
 ```